-In Bangladesh, a Muslim majority country of more than 160 million people, the very first attempt by a mainstream newspaper to shed light on what Bangladesh’s secular bloggers are up to resulted in far-reaching and painful consequences for the entire country.
-An overtly biased, misleading and erroneous presentation set off a chain of events that led to a profound change in the country’s politics, a sharp division in society and culminated in the brutal killings of scores of bloggers in the hands of militants.
+In Bangladesh, a Muslim majority country of more than 160 million people, the very first attempt by a mainstream newspaper to shed light on online activities of Bangladesh’s secular bloggers resulted in far-reaching and painful consequences.
+The paper’s overtly biased, misleading and erroneous presentation set off a chain of events that led to a profound change in politics, a sharp division in society and culminated in the brutal killings of scores of secular bloggers in the hands of militants.

-Newspapers in Bangladesh do not wield a proportionately large readership: The most exaggerated figure puts the number below four million.
-The nascent online community, centered around blogs such as
+Newspapers in Bangladesh do not command a proportionately large readership: The most exaggerated figure puts the number below four million.
+The nascent online community, centred around blogs such as

-The individuals, arrested on charges of having collaborated with the Pakistani army in its bloody campaign against Bengali nationalists in 1971, mostly belonged to Jamaat-e-Islami party, which opposed the independence campaign.
+Like Molla, those arrested on charges of having collaborated with the Pakistani army in its bloody campaign against Bengali nationalists in 1971 mostly belonged to Jamaat-e-Islami party, which did oppose the independence campaign.
 Some of them conceded to have opposed the war but maintained that they had not been involved in war crimes or crimes against humanity.

-Aided by a favorable media and a ruling party, which came to power having promised to hold war crimes trial, the protest quickly swelled and gained massive momentum.
+Aided by a favourable media and a ruling party, which came to power having promised to hold war crimes trial, the protest quickly swelled and gained massive momentum.
 The government later amended the law in question to allow an appeals court to overturn the life sentence of Molla, allowing critics of the trial to cry foul.
 The court eventually did overturn the initial sentence, to the apparent satisfaction of the protesters, albeit drawing concerns from rights group.

 The Amar Desh blunders

-What was more dangerous was that the reports published the actual names and photographs of the secular bloggers, most of whom used to write under pseudonyms, immediately putting their lives in jeopardy.
-The reports also referred certain bloggers as atheists although they never claimed to be so and their writings did not suggest atheistic leanings.
+What was more dangerous was that the reports revealed the actual names and photographs of the secular bloggers, most of whom used to write under pseudonyms, immediately putting their lives in jeopardy.
+The reports also referred certain bloggers as atheists although they never had claimed to be so and their writings did not suggest atheistic leanings.
 In addition, some inflammatory writings were inaccurately attributed to the persons who did not write them.
 As a result, the individuals who days ago were among the most familiar faces on TV quickly found themselves in retreat.

 The rise of Hefazat-e-Islami